-Learning to farm is hard enough, but learning to farm sustainably is often very knowledge intensive and requires more hands-on management than more conventional systems.
-Thankfully, there is an online resource available to farmers that provides access to free information and research on a range of sustainable agriculture topics — everything from how to manage an organic orchard to how to manage risk on a diversified farming operation.
-For almost 30 years, ATTRA has been providing farmers, ranchers and others involved in sustainable agriculture with valuable information and resources that address key challenges they are facing on their farms.
+Learning to farm is hard enough, but learning to farm sustainably can often be an even more knowledge intensive process that necessitates hands-on training and guidance.
+Thankfully, there is an online resource available to farmers that provides free access to information and research on a wide range of sustainable agriculture topics.
+For over 30 years, ATTRA has been providing farmers, ranchers and others involved in sustainable agriculture with valuable information and resources that address key challenges they are facing on their farms.

-ATTRA offers a wide variety of information on sustainable agriculture, from horticultural and agronomic crops to livestock and farming systems.
-ATTRA’s services seek to help U.S. farmers increase profitability and provide more healthful food for consumers while becoming better stewards of the natural resources and environment.
+ATTRA offers a wide variety of information and free resources on sustainable agriculture, from horticultural and agronomic crops to livestock production systems to business planning and farm succession.
+ATTRA’s services seek to help U.S. farmers increase profitability and provide more healthful food for consumers while becoming better stewards of natural resources and the environment.

-Clients can call in requests on a toll-free telephone line, use the ATTRA website that features regular updates, and learn about workshops featuring technical presentations by staff.
+Clients can call in requests on a toll-free telephone line, and also access information and resources through the ATTRA website.

-ATTRA’s agriculture program specialists respond to requests from callers on how to:
+ATTRA’s agriculture program specialists respond to requests on how to:

 ATTRA is free for anyone to access and use!
-Get started on the main website.
-To reach the ATTRA toll-free hotline, dial (800) 346-9140.
+Get started by checking out the main website, calling the ATTRA toll-free hotline (1-800-346-9140), or by emailing ATTRA at firstname.lastname@example.org.

 ATTRA specializes in responding to questions about specific sustainable enterprises or practices.
-ATTRA agriculture program specialists will research the question, summarize findings in writing, and compile supporting literature as appropriate to accompany the report, which a caller receives in the mail.
+ATTRA agriculture program specialists will research the question, summarize findings in writing, and compile supporting literature as appropriate to accompany the report, which a farmer then receives via mail or electronically.
 Publications based on frequently requested topics are also available.

 ATTRA provides more than 300 topic-specific publications on its website, covering a wide variety of topics related to organic and sustainable agriculture, including: